amken3d/Rabbit-Feeder/README.md

 2. Fusion 360 CAD drawing
 3. STL files for 3d printing.
 No supports needed, but adding some strategic supports in a couple of areas might help for the Main Body.
 4. Schematics
+5. The PY32 datasheet in English can be found here https://download.py32.org/Datasheet/en/PY32F002A%C2%A0datasheet%C2%A0Rev.0.2_EN.pdf

 # Firmware: WIP